jetzlstorfer/plattentests-go/README.md

 :warning: readme has to be updated

 This programm collects the current records of the week from http://plattentests.de and updates a playlist with all highlights.

-🙏 Authentication is based on https://www.zachjohnsondev.com/posts/managing-spotify-library/ (kudos!)
+Therefore we are going to use Azure functions.
+Please note the original version of this program was using AWS lambda (see branch)

 # Usage